apache/nifi-minifi-cpp/README.md

 ## Contributing

 We welcome all contributions to Apache MiNiFi.
-To make development easier, we've included the Google style guide at thirdparty/google-styleguide/cppguide.html .
-We've also included the eclipse formatter in the same directory.
+To make development easier, we've included the linter for the Google Style guide.
+Google provides an Eclipse formatter for their style guide.
+It is located [here](https://github.com/google/styleguide/blob/gh-pages/eclipse-cpp-google-style.xml).
 New contributions are expected to follow the Google style guide when it is reasonable.
 Additionally, all new files must include a copy of the Apache License Header.

-Once you have completed your changes, including source code and tests, you can verify that you follow the Google style guide by running make linter.
+Once you have completed your changes, including source code and tests, you can verify that you follow the Google style guide by running the following command:
+     $ make linter.
 This will provide output for all source files.

 ## License
 Except as otherwise noted this software is licensed under the